amanteaux/spark-ws-demo/README.md

 # A demo application of Spark with Dagger and AngularJS
 The goal of this application is to show how common use-cases can be implemented with Spark:

 - public web-service,
 - web-services with restricted access (authentication required),
 - CRUD.

-This application use-case implementations are really simple ; be aware that in order to remain simple, some security issues were not addressed (encryption...)
+This application use-case implementations are really simple ; be aware that in order to remain simple, some security issues were not addressed (encryption...).

 ## I want to see it running
 Just launch the ```org.devteam.App``` class and open http://localhost:4567/ in your browser.

 If it is not already the case, you will also have to configure the annotation processor in your IDE : https://immutables.github.io/apt.html

 ## How does this works ?